hafsamubarak/Crud-ToDo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# App Features

+Once the user opens the app he should sign up first then login to be able to add his Todos. in the home page the user could add his own Todo and edit it, mark it as completed or not and delete it. in the todo list page the user could see his added todos and also edit, delete or mark them done.

+# Future Work

+create USer Profile displaying the user's information.
+The uer will be able to upload his personal image.
+The user will be able to edit his information.
+Enhance the UI/UX of the app.